 The Biggest Shark Yet

-Despite those rumors being unconfirmed, there are great whites on record that have reached the 20-foot, 4,500-pound range.
-The most famous of these examples is a giant female great white (females are almost always bigger than males) named "Deep Blue", one of the largest great whites ever seen.
+Great whites spotted in the wild have reached the 20-foot, 4,500-pound range.
+The most famous of these examples is a giant female great white—females are almost always bigger than males—named "Deep Blue", one of the largest great whites ever seen.

 Deep Blue was first spotted by a film crew working on a special for Shark Week near Guadalupe Island, Mexico in 2014.
 She was estimated to be at least 20 feet long and nearly 4,400 pounds in weight.
-She is also believed to be at least 50 years old.
+She's also believed to be at least 50 years old.

 Because researchers were able to document the different marks and scars on her body in such detail, she has been able to be tracked and has provided a wealth of information into the life and habits of these fish that even shark researchers did not know, including the vast distances they travel.

 In 2019, Deep Blue went instantly viral when she showed up in Hawaii, feasting on a sperm whale carcass that was being watched by researchers studying tiger sharks.
-Photos of the shark swimming next to scuba diver Ocean Ramsey demonstrated just how massive this white shark is to the public.
+Photos of the shark swimming next to scuba diver Ocean Ramsey demonstrated just how massive this white shark is.